s3yonsei/blocked_samples/osdi24_ae/README.md

 #### 5-2-3.
 BCOZ

-Figure 9 is obtained by run BCOZ.
-We recommend that you run the application repeatedly to accumulate many virtual speedup results for accuracy.
-To get the results in Figure 9, run the `motivational_bcoz.sh` script.
+Figure 9 presents BCOZ's profiling results for the motivational example.
+We recommend running the application multiple times to accumulate numerous virtual speedup results for accuracy.
+To obtain the results shown in Figure 9, execute the `motivational_bcoz.sh` script.

 ```bash
 $ ./motivational_bcoz.sh
 ```
 Load the generated `.coz` files (profile\_case1.coz and profile\_case2.coz) into [plot](https://plasma-umass.org/coz/).

-**Note**: Although the reported results and the Figure 9 may differ in details, you should be able to figure out the followings.
+**Note**: While there may be differences in detail between the reported results and Figure 9, you should still be able to discern the following.

-* `Case 1` - There is no predicted performance gain from optimizing I/O events (*pread*, *pwrite*, and I/O subclass) and only *compute\_heavy* function have predicted performance gain from optimization.
+* `Case 1` - There is no predicted performance gain from optimizing I/O events (*pread*, *pwrite*, and I/O subclass), with only the *compute\_heavy* function showing a predicted performance gain from optimization.
-* `Case 2` - There is no predicted performance gain from optimizing *compute\_heavy* function and there are predicted performance gain from optimizing *pread*, *pwrite*, and I/O subclass.
+* `Case 2` - There is no predicted performance gain from optimizing *compute\_heavy* function, while and there are predicted performance gains from optimizing *pread*, *pwrite*, and I/O subclass.

 ### 5-3.
 RocksDB

 #### 5-3-1.
 Build

 Many libraries are dynamically loaded when running db\_bench.
 As explained in [glibc build](https://github.com/s3yonsei/blocked_samples/tree/main?tab=readme-ov-file#getting-started-with-blocked-samples), to obtain correct profiling results, the libraries should be rebuilt to do not omit frame pointers.
-In our experiments, rather than rebuilt them, we statically link libraries with execution binary.
+In our experiments, instead of rebuilding them all, we statically link some libraries with the execution binary.

 ```bash
 $ cd benchmarks/RocksDB